-Bristol Women’s Voice is excited to support young women in Bristol to be heard and to become change makers through the creation of a young women’s forum in Bristol.
+Bristol Women’s Voice is excited to support young women in Bristol to be heard and to become change makers through our young women’s projects.

-This group is open to young women aged 16-25 years old living, working or studying in Bristol.
+Our young women’s series is open to young women aged 18-30 years old living, working or studying in Bristol.

 - Write it up!
 Writing Workshop for Young Women